kennyyu/kennyyu.github.com/source/_posts/2012-05-18-binary-search.markdown

 syntax to represent collections of items.
 Using iterators, we can represent an entire range of items in a collection with only two iterators--one pointing to the beginning of the collection, and one pointing to the "position" after the last element in the collection.
+See the CS 207 blog entries [here](http://read.seas.harvard.edu/cs207/2012/) for more information on C++ iterators.
 In our example, however, we represent the array collection with a pointer to the first position and the number of items in the list.
 Because binary search requires random access into our collection, *any collection represented by a random access iterator* will be